jobtalle/RocketScience/docs/parts/Create.md

 A configuration holds the following information:
 - footprint
-    - points
+    - points (Blocks on the PCB)
-    - air
+    - air (Blocks in the air)
-- io
+- io (The in en output pins of the part)
 - sprites
-    - internal
+    - internal (Sprites which are only visible on the PCB)
-    - external
+    - external (Sprites which are visible through the hull)

 ## Javascript
 - add js file to src/app/part/parts